-In summer, one must be aware of the risks of heatstroke and its related problems in order to prevent them.
+In summer, you need to be aware of the risks of heatstroke and related problems, so you can avoid them.

 In summer, the hot sun rays do the body and soul a world of good.
-However, one must be aware that excess heat and humidity can predispose a person to, and even cause, health problems.
+However, you need to be aware that excess heat and humidity can predispose you to, and even cause, health problems.
 Here are some examples:

-This text specifically focuses on insolation, heat exhaustion, and heatstroke.
+This text specifically focuses on sunstroke, heat exhaustion, and heatstroke.

 When the body "overheats", this can lead to difficulties that are manifested by symptoms.
 In the worst cases, it can be life-threatening.

 Sunstroke is caused by the irect effect of the sun on the head and most often occurs in children after direct sun exposure.
 It is characterized by intense headaches, nausea, drowsiness, fever, burned skin, etc. Loss of consciousness is possible.